A Traditional Cultural Property Expert works with and alongside native communities to research and preserve cultural heritage.

 What Is the Job Demand for Traditional Cultural Property Expert?

 As a niche area, there is little specific data.
 However, it is likely to reflect the national picture for archaeology and anthropology.
-Employment in this area is expected to grow some 4% in the decade between 2014 and 2024.
-This is approximately half the national average of all jobs.
-Supply has always outstripped demand for heritage jobs - that is the case anywhere in the developed world.
+Employment in this area is expected to grow some 7% in the decade between 2020 and 2030.* Supply has always outstripped demand for heritage jobs - that is the case anywhere in the developed world.
 The slowdown is expected to be due to emerging technologies (GIS) and the fact that non-intrusive technologies (surveying methods such as ground penetrating radar) are now cheaper than excavation.
 Archaeology students will find a greater focus on these technologies in future.

 What Are the Education Requirements to Become a Traditional Cultural Property Expert?